 How are bills paid in a “no-fault” state?

 A few states in the U.S. require drivers to carry “no-fault” auto insurance.
-Also known as personal injury protection, or PIP, this coverage will pay for some or even all of the medical bills that a victim receives.
+Also known as personal injury protection, or PIP insurance, this coverage will pay for some or even all of the medical bills that a victim receives.
 The coverage triggers regardless of who was at fault for the crash, but limits when victims can file personal injury claims over a car accident.
 No-fault coverage pays for medical bills up to the auto insurance policy’s cap.
 Once the no-fault limit is reached, responsibility shifts back to the victim or to his or her health insurance company.

 The following states use no-fault insurance to apportion the costs of a car crash, rather than personal injury claims: